Funnels 2.0

 Strict ordering is useful when you want to identify friction or unexpected behavior within a process.

-For example, let's take a look at the following Login Flow of two users in an app:
+For example, consider the following Login sequence of two users in an app:

-With strict order enabled, User A would not be counted as a clean conversion, highlighting repeated login attempts and potential user friction.
-This makes strict order particularly valuable for diagnosing issues in critical flows such as authentication, onboarding, or payments.
+With strict order enabled, User A is not counted as a clean conversion, highlighting repeated login attempts and potential user friction.
+This makes strict order particularly valuable for diagnosing issues in critical sequences such as authentication, onboarding, or payments.

 Table View

-• Overall % conversion from the first step to the last step.
+• Overall conversion percentage from the first step to the last step

-In the current example, you can conclude after the sort that Arabic speakers have the highest conversion rate.
+In the example shown below, sorting the table reveals that English speakers have the highest overall conversion rate.

 Bookmark a Funnel Analysis